-Due to the tremendous advances in machine learning and the vast amounts of available data, software systems, and neural networks in particular, are of ever-increasing importance in our everyday decisions, whether by assisting them or by autonomously making them.
+Due to the tremendous advances in machine learning and the vast amounts of available data, machine-learned software has an ever-increasing important role in assisting or even autonomously making decisions that impact our lives.
 We are already witnessing the wide adoption and societal impact of such software in criminal justice, health care, and social welfare, to name a few examples.
-It is, therefore, not far-fetched to imagine a future where most of the decision making is automated.
+It is not far-fetched to imagine a future where most of the decision-making is automated.

 However, several studies have recently raised concerns about the fairness of such systems.
 For instance, consider a commercial recidivism-risk assessment algorithm that was found racially biased [Larson et al. 2016].
 Similarly, a commercial algorithm that is widely used in the U.S. health care system falsely determined that Black patients were healthier than other equally sick patients by using health costs to represent health needs [Obermeyer et al. 2019].
 There is also empirical evidence of gender bias in image searches, for instance, there are fewer results depicting women when searching for certain occupations, such as CEO [Kay et al. 2015].
-Commercial facial recognition algorithms, which are increasingly used in law enforcement, are less effective for women and darker skin types [Buolamwini and Gebru 2018].
+Commercial facial recognition